OuhscBbmc/redcap-manual-v1/check/testing.md

 * Many times, omissions or errors can be found by testing the survey/instrument yourself.
 * Enter test data.
 If you are testing a survey, follow along with the paper survey and see if it matches with what is in REDCap.
 * Review the data you just entered and see if the data is what you expected.
+* Check all branching logic and make sure the fields that are supposed to become available to the respondent actually open up for data entry.

 ## When you decide you are ready to have individuals enter test data on your instrument or survey, select the individual(s) that you want to test your project {#sec-check-testing-others}